Discussion in 'TV Central' started by Snarky's Ghost, Sep 12, 2017.

 Several more girls are assaulted and killed the same way, but one of them managed to toss the maniac's tape recorder into the nearest lake as she fell to her death from his moving Lincoln Mark V, back when full-sized cars were the size of land yachts.
 The salvaged tapes are drenched but reveals Rich Little's voice, and we're hoping it's not his worst Edith Bunker impersonation; the tire tracks reveal the likely make of his luxury vehicle.
 But there's a twist: he has a twin brother and they've both got the same make of Lincoln.
 The cops ponder which sibling might be the guilty party, as if they're no closer to catching him now.

-Investigating at his place of business, Pepper sees the likely car in question in the company parking lot, gets down on her knees to locate a ripped piece of fabric belonging to one of his victims, and all you can think is: "oh, Angie, those white slacks of your are going right into the washer with a quart of bleach..."
+Investigating at his place of business, Pepper sees the likely car in question in the company parking lot, gets down on her knees to locate a ripped piece of fabric belonging to one of his victims (or it might be a pipe used to push exhaust fumes into the car to subdue the girls, I'm really not sure) and all you can think is: "oh, Angie, those white slacks of your are going right into the washer with a quart of bleach..."
 The shift-ending horn blows for all the employees to leave the factory, Pepper strolls back through the plant's giant boiler room, she's stunned when one of the damning audiotapes begin blaring from the intercom system, and then the mustachioed psycho jumps down upon her from a steel beam, instigating one of those frenetic fight scenes in which Angie's stunt double appears to be wearing a Marilyn Monroe wig the prop department picked up in Spencer's Gifts at The Grove.

 Crowley and the plant's security guard show up just in time to guarantee Pepper doesn't work up a sweat defending herself, and the duo later share an ice cream cone and comment on the nearest teenaged lovely getting into a big car which might wind up being her coffin.